fortunejs/fortune/README.md

 ## Example

 The only necessary input is record type definitions.
 Record types in Fortune.js are like what `struct` is in C: declarations of complex data types.
-Let's model Twitter's basic functionality:
+Let's model a subset of Twitter's functionality:

 ```js
 // store.js